isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

  <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=9126D91E-0528-47B1-AF0F-1F4C191ADBB1"><img src="/images/CCS-1-FutureTrends.jpg" style="width:300px; text-align:left;"></a>
  </p>
 <p class="end-note">eBook only.
 Rowman & Littlefield Publishers, 2018.</p>
-Future Trends: A Guide to Decision Making and Leadership in Business identifies sixty global, long-term trends and details how businesses can leverage them in the short- and long-term.
-It also links a decision-making and leadership platform to these trends pointing to the future.
-Future Trends takes a holistic view of tomorrow by examining the cultural, economic, political, and technological trends, and offers readers a fuller understanding of life on Earth over the few decades.<br/>
+Future Trends: A Guide to Decision Making and Leadership in Business identifies sixty global trends and details how businesses can leverage them in the short- and long-term.
+Future Trends takes a holistic view of tomorrow by examining the cultural, economic, political, and technological trends, and offers readers a fuller understanding of life on Earth over the next few decades.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=9126D91E-0528-47B1-AF0F-1F4C191ADBB1">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/9126D91E-0528-47B1-AF0F-1F4C191ADBB1">online</a>&#128187;. <br/>

 <h5>Putting Design Thinking to Work</h5>